hadronized/blog/default.md

   def = Fullscreen False
 ```

 However, there is an issue with that.
-The first one is that you cannot use
+You cannot use `Default` without creating
-`Default` without creating `newtype`s to overload them.
+`newtype`s to overload them.
 Why?
-Well, consider the
+Well, consider the following `Default`
-following `Default` instance:
+instance:

 ```haskell
 instance Default Float where